-Gas introduced into a container
+Gas introduced into a container or trailer

 In this method, the crates or modules holding birds or pigs are loaded into a container.
-Small groups of pigs may also be walked into the container.
+Groups of pigs or turkeys may also be walked into the container or a specially designed nitrogen gassing trailer.
 Once the animals are in the container, a chosen gas, i.e. carbon dioxide, argon, nitrogen or mixtures of these gases, are administered to displace the atmospheric air in the container to create a lethal anoxic or hypercapnic situation (EFSA, 2019).
 Animal welfare concerns

 Manual catching and handling of birds causes distress, especially when birds are carried in an inverted position.